University in the South East

 Learning Resource Centre

-There are two main types of placement available; a year-long industrial placement, and a 10 week placement during your final year.
+There are two main types of placements available: a year-long industrial placement, and a 10-week placement during your final year.
 Some students will complete both placement options.

 Previous students have found placements at companies including:

 - MCI Innovative Communications